Overview of Azure Data Lake Storage Gen1

 Performance-tuned for big data analytics

-Azure Data Lake Store is built for running large scale analytic systems that require massive throughput to query and analyze large amounts of data.
+Data Lake Storage Gen1 is built for running large scale analytic systems that require massive throughput to query and analyze large amounts of data.
 The data lake spreads parts of a file over a number of individual storage servers.
 This improves the read throughput when reading the file in parallel for performing data analytics.

 Enterprise-ready: Highly-available and secure

 Data Lake Storage Gen1 provides industry-standard availability and reliability.
 Your data assets are stored durably by making redundant copies to guard against any unexpected failures.
 Enterprises can use Data Lake Storage Gen1 in their solutions as an important part of their existing data platform.

 Data Lake Storage Gen1 also provides enterprise-grade security for the stored data.
 For more information, see Securing data in Azure Data Lake Storage Gen1.